qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog326/index.rst

 This various additional includes controls and options for:

 -  Displaying axis for X/Y/Z or using North/East/South/West based on the frame coordinate reference system (CRS)
--  Option to display a face-labeled cube instead of typical axis arrows
+-  Dsplaying a face-labeled cube instead of typical axis arrows

 |image21|